lloydlegaspi/social-media-dashboard/README.md

 The project's assets and designs are located in the `/design` folder.
 All required assets are available in the `/images` folder.
 Detailed information regarding color palette and fonts can be found in the `style-guide.md` file.

-## Deployment

-This project is not yet deployed.

-## Feedback and Contact

-Feedback is always appreciated as it helps in improving skills and techniques.
-If you have any suggestions or questions regarding this project, feel free to reach out to me at [jlloyd.legaspi@gmail.com](mailto:jlloyd.legaspi@gmail.com).

 Thank you once again for checking out this project! 🚀